gemechis-elias/OCR-Scanner-Tg-Bot/README.md

 ## Installing / Getting started
 Go to <a href="https://t.me/botfather">@botfather <a/> and create a new bot.
 Copy your api token and setwebhook by pasting this link on browser.

   &middot; Change XXXXXX with your bot token
  <br>
   &middot; Change url to domain you host the php file.

 ```shell
 https://api.telegram.org/botXXXXXX/setWebHook?url=yourdomain.com/bot.php
 ```
 ### Code to edit

-Just edit this part on bot.php
+Just edit 2nd line by changing api key on bot.php api key can be found here https://ocr.space/ocrapi

 ```shell
 //Change OCR-KEY to your api key from ocr.space website
             $result = file_get_contents('http://api.ocr.space/parse/imageurl?apikey=<OCR-KEY-XXX>&url='.$id_url);